 You can be successful with one system, a few page layout options, and a few different decorative choices.

-Or say you’re into astrology and you know there are certain times of the month that is better for doing certain things than others.
+Or say you’re into astrology and you know there are certain times of the month that are better for doing certain things than others.
 You can marry your expertise in astrology with printables to create checklists or planners or calendars to help your customers.

 Or maybe your illustration style is what sets you apart.
 For many artists, their unique style is enough to make them completely distinctive, and sometimes that’s all you need to stand out.